w3f/General-Grants-Program/howtohostameeup.md

 5. Publish your event on meetup.com (Yay!)
 6. Spread the word for your meetup on Twitter
 7. Aim to cross market to other similar groups.
 Reach out to their organisers and ask them to tweet about your event.

-## Polkadot Community Issue

-To keep the community up to date with your meetup plans and for attracting new members, co-organisers etc, we recommend opening a new issue in Polkadot/Community.

-Within the issue if you can let us know the following:

-1. Rationale for the meetup, why it is a good idea to host one then
-2. What presentation resources, slides etc you require from the Web3 Foundation
-3. To reach out directly to the Community Team at Web3 Foundation, complete the following application

 ## On The Day